wolfSSL/osp/openldap/2.5.13/README.md

 + Compile everything else with `make`.
 + Install with `sudo make install`.

+# Testing
+The certificates used for testing in OpenLDAP have some issues (like using '0' for the serial number).
+To pass all the tests run with `make check` configure wolfSSL additionally with `CPPFLAGS=-DWOLFSSL_NO_ASN_STRICT`.

 # Example
 This example was built using information gathered from the following:
     + https://wiki.archlinux.org/index.php/OpenLDAP